 Figure 1(a) illustrates our proposed neural architecture.
-The trajectory tracking control without obstacles is implemented by the SODMN and a neural network of biological behaviour implements the avoidance behaviour of obstacles.
+The trajectory tracking control without obstacles is implemented by the SODMN and the avoidance behavior of obstacles is implemented by a neural network of biological behavior.

-Self-Organization Direction Mapping Network (SODMN)
+2.1 Self-Organization Direction Mapping Network (SODMN)

-At a given set of angular velocities, the differential relationship between mobile robot motions in spatial coordinates and angular velocities of wheels is expressed like a linear mapping.
+At a given set of angular velocities the differential relationship between mobile robot motions in spatial coordinates and angular velocities of wheels is expressed like a linear mapping.
 The transformation of spatial directions to wheels angular velocities is shown in Fig. 1(b).
 The spatial error is computed to get a spatial direction vector (DVs).
 The DVs is transformed by the direction mapping network elements V{ik} to corresponding motor direction vector (DVm).
-On the other hand, a set of tonically active inhibitory cells, which receive broad-based inputs that determine the context of a motor action, was implemented as a context field.
+On the other hand, a set of tonically active inhibitory cells which receive broad-based inputs that determine the context of a motor action was implemented as a context field.
 The context field selects the V{ik} elements based on the wheels angular velocities configuration.